louis-langholtz/PlayRho/Box2D/Testbed/README.md

 presented demos.
 These may be helpful for testing and/or for learning how to use [this fork of the Box2D library](https://github.com/louis-langholtz/Box2D).

+Here in this directory, are three sub-directories:
+1. [`Data`](Data/): For data for the application.
-Here in this directory, are two sub-directories.
-One for code for providing a framework for the Testbed GUI application, and the other for demos.
-These demos all subclass the [Test](Framework/Test.hpp) base class and would be where you'd add your own code if you wanted it to also run under the Testbed GUI application.
+2. [`Framework`](Framework/): For code providing a framework for the application like the [Test](Framework/Test.hpp) base class.
+3. [`Tests`](Tests/): Containing code for demos.
+These demos all subclass the `Test` base class.
+This folder is where you'd add your own code if you wanted it to also run under the Testbed GUI application.

 For more specifics, see the relevant directory.